Kaditcuy/alx-system_engineering-devops/0x02-shell_redirections/README.md

-A script that prints helloWorld
+A script that prints hello world
-Script to show smiley face
+A script that prints a smiley face
-eecho Scrpt to display contents of a file
-Scrpt to display contents of a file
+A script that prints the contents of a file